achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

 So what next ?

-participate online competition and apply interships
+participate online competition and apply to intership

 online competitions: